 Drunk Driving Accidents

 Drinking establishments, liquor stores and even hosts of private parties can be held liable for injuries and deaths caused by drunk drivers they serve.
-Referred to as "dram shop" laws, liability in drunk driving accidents transfers to anyone who knowingly served alcohol to a visibly intoxicated person.
+Referred to as "dram shop" laws, liability in drunk driving accidents transfers to anyone who knowingly served alcohol to a visibly intoxicated or under aged person.
 At The Law Office of Casey W. Stevens, our lawyers review bar tabs, credit card statements, video footage when available, and interview eyewitnesses to determine how much alcohol a person was served prior to his or her causing an accident.
 Consulting forensic specialists and alcohol experts, we provide jurors with information regarding the blood alcohol content (BAC) of a drunk driver during the time prior to the accident.

 We have the resources and knowledge needed to hold bars, restaurants, liquor stores and hosts of private parties responsible for their actions.
 To schedule a free consultation and discuss your case, contact drunk driving accident lawyers at Casey W. Stevens today.Determining the Cost of a Drunk Driving Accident